New Cards Navigator FAQ

 - I have a visual/hearing impairment.
 Do I need to do anything differently to complete the New Cards Navigator modules?

 You will complete the three modules in order to learn information that will be important to your success as a UofL student.
-Each module includes new and review information in addition to quiz questions throughout the module to test what you've learned.
-You must complete and pass each of the three modules with a score of 70% or higher.
+Each module includes both new and review information in addition to quiz questions throughout the module to test what you've learned.
+Once you have successfully completed the module, you will be able to view and download your personalized completion certificate and follow directions to submit it within your academic orientation course New Cards Navigator assignment as proof of completion.

 These modules, in tandem with your other first year experiences, will ease your college transition and help you to understand the academic policies, procedures, and opportunities that will make your time at the university as successful as possible.
 Being a student at UofL will be a lot different than high school or any other college or university you may have attended before now, so it’s important that you’ve got support on your path to earning your degree at UofL.
 New Cards Navigator is one of the ways that UofL can support you as you begin your academic journey.